worldline-go/igconfig/README.md

 Vault loads data from map, and while Vault provides ability to store secrets as "code" this library is not able to decode "code" secrets.

+### File
+YAML and JSON files supported, and file path should be located on __CONFIG_FILE__ env variable.
+If that environment variable not found, file loader check working directory and `/etc` path with this formation `<appName>.[yml|yaml|json]`.
+The appName used as the file name is not the full name, only the part after the last slash.
+So if your app name is `transactions/consumers/internal/apm`, the loader will try to load a file with the name `apm`.

+The key is checked against the exported field names of the config struct and the field tag identified by `cfg`.
+If a key is matched, the corresponding field in the struct will be filled with the value from the configuration file.

 ### Environment variables
 For all exported fields from the config struct the name and the field tag identified by "env" will be checked if a corresponding environment variable is present.
 The tag may contain